Siri Shortcuts expanding to control robot vacuums and even your shower

-Shouting at your iPhone or HomePod to "vacuum my home" or "turn on my shower" does nothing right now, but that's about to change thanks to a big Siri upgrade.
+Shouting at your iPhone or HomePod to "vacuum my home" or "turn on my shower" doesn't do anything right now, but that's about to change thanks to a big Siri upgrade.

-Apple HomeKit and Siri Shortcuts are expanding into new and niche smart home products, allowing the voice assistant to interact with all sorts of helpful gadgets: robot vacuums, new hub-free light bulbs, and even fancy shower controllers.
+Apple HomeKit and Siri Shortcuts are expanding into new (and more niche) smart home products, empowering the voice assistant to interact with all sorts of helpful gadgets: robot vacuums, new hub-free light bulbs, and even fancy shower controllers.

-Between this update and the announcement that Vizio is now getting AirPlay 2 and HomeKit, Apple is clearly eager out to make your automated life easier, and keep you from straying to Amazon Alexa and Google Assistant.
+Between this update and the announcement that Vizio is now getting AirPlay 2 and HomeKit, Apple is clearly eager to make your automated life easier - and keep you from straying to Amazon Alexa and Google Assistant.

 - What's new? iOS 13 release date and features in detail